dmzoneill/jira-creator/README.md

 source ~/.bashrc.d/jira.sh
 ```

-This block of code creates a new configuration file and sets environment variables for the JIRA Personal Access Token, the AI provider, the OpenAI API key, and other necessary variables.
-The last command activates autocomplete.
+---

-### 2️⃣ Link the CLI Wrapper
+### 🔗 Step 2.
+Link the Command-Line Tool Wrapper

+This creates a symbolic link to the command-line tool wrapper, allowing you to use the tool from any location:

 ```bash
 chmod +x jira_creator/rh-issue-wrapper.sh
 sudo ln -s $(pwd)/jira_creator/rh-issue-wrapper.sh /usr/local/bin/rh-issue
 ```

-This command makes the wrapper script executable and creates a symbolic link to it, allowing you to run the script from any location.
+---

-### 3️⃣ Run JIRA Creator
+### 🏃‍♀️ Step 3.
+Run It

+Here's how to create a story issue:

 ```bash
 rh-issue create story "Improve onboarding experience"
 ```

-This command creates a new JIRA story with the title "Improve onboarding experience".

 ---

-## 💡 Usage & Commands
+## 🧪 Usage & Commands

 ### 🆕 Create Issues

-Create new issues of various types:
+You can use the `create` command to make various kinds of issues:

 ```bash
 rh-issue create bug "Fix login crash"